SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

    :target: https://www.plantuml.com/plantuml/uml/SoWkIImgAStDuOhMYbNGrRLJyCm32kNafAPOAMH2c5mAG00N1YloBqWjIYp9pCzBpB5IA4ijoaoh1Ab25WUh2qlCoKm1gW1HYIMf83KGCKnJClDmg799JKmkoIm3IW1DAaejoyzEHRSBfpfCbmEzQQLGceVaDOH6x4emxS9KWd0mfgH3QbuAC801

-A Wallet Instance SHOULD obtain a Wallet Attestation if it's in either `Installed`, `Operational` or `Valid` state; that implies that a `Deactivated` Wallet Instance cannot obtain a Wallet Attestation hence it cannot interact with other entities of the ecosystem, such as PID/(Q)EAA Providers and Relying Parties.
+A Wallet Instance SHOULD obtain a Wallet Assertion if it's in either `Installed`, `Operational` or `Valid` state; that implies that a `Deactivated` Wallet Instance cannot obtain a Wallet Assertion hence it cannot interact with other entities of the ecosystem, such as PID/(Q)EAA Providers and Relying Parties.

 States
 ~~~~~~~~~~~~~~~~~~